Rossel is the author of The Wise Folk of Chelm

 A Thousand and One Chickens, and

 In addition, he has edited some 300 books, having

 worked with many distinguished Jewish authors of our times.

-Community North in Spring (a suburb of Houston), Texas.
+Community North in Spring (Houston), Texas.
 During his many years

 in New York, he served the

 American Reform movement (URJ) in a number of national positions: as Director

 Department of Education, Director of the Commission on Reform Jewish

 Education, and Dean of the School of Education of Hebrew Union College-Jewish